Sports are physically tiring. They require body coordination, strength, agility, and other aspects that test our physical capacity.

 In a stationary position, bend one of your feet to the side with your arch opening towards your center.
 It’s as if you’re about to sprain your feet off a corner.

 Ensure you don’t overdo the process.
 Otherwise, you’ll injure your foot.
-Repeat the process for both feet until you feel them loosened up.
+Repeat the process for both feet until you feel them loosen up.
 We are now done with your longboard workout.

 Should I Stretch Before or After Skating?